 At a glance

 Born: 1942, Syracuse, New York, USA

 Prize-winning work: Methods of analyzing economic time series with time-varying volatility (ARCH)

 Wasted chances: Research area of his final paper in physics was awarded the Nobel Prize in the same year he received it in economics

 A man of many talents

 You might just as easily find him sleeping in a tent or a five star hotel, ice-skating in snowy New York or canoeing in sunny California.
 So it’s no surprise that his biography reads like one long adventure, accompanied by a healthy dose of self-deprecation.
 Maybe this is why, despite his never-ending string of successes, you can’t help but like Robert Fry Engle III.
 His family and friends know him as a true companion, a well-oiled machine, a focused economist and beloved family man.
-And as he opens the door of his apartment close to Washington Square Park, one of those typical Manhattan buildings, with a hint of Gotham City, the Nobel Laureate introduces himself with a firm handshake, welcomes us in, and tells us where it all began.
+And as he opens the door of his apartment close to Washington Square Park, one of those typical Manhattan buildings, the Nobel Laureate introduces himself with a firm handshake, welcomes us in, and tells us where it all began.

 Using economics to answer the most important questions

 Engle’s scientific study was vital for his economic research, particularly in the field of econometrics, which uses mathematical and statistical analysis to forecast trends, and which Engle helped pioneer.